Get started with targeting your ARCore Unity apps to iOS.

 A USB cable to connect your device to your development machine

-Unity 2017.4.26f1 or later with iOS Build Support selected during installation
+Make sure to include iOS Build Support during installation

 - Multiplayer HLAPI